leomarcov/debian-openbox/script_loginfetch/README.md

 </p>

 ## Install
 Exec `install.sh script` to install script, dependences and apply configs.
+This script:
+  * Install loginfetch for generate a `/etc/issue` each time tty login is displayed.
-Scripts install and config [Physlock](https://github.com/muennich/physlock), a tty locker called when come back of suspend mode.
+  * Install and config [Physlock](https://github.com/muennich/physlock), a tty locker called when come back of suspend mode.
+  * Config `tty1` for autoexec startx when login.

 &nbsp;
 ### Manual install